aejsmith/orion/README.md

     $ scons

-And finally run with:
+And finally run the test game (Cubes) with:

-    $ build/release/orion
+    $ build/release/cubes

 A number of options can be passed to SCons to configure the build, which will be saved until the next time they are specified.
 The following options are supported:

+* `APP`: Selects the application to build, look in the apps directory for what's available.
+Defaults to `cubes` (the test game).
 * `BUILD`: Either `debug` or `release`.
 The built program will be in `build/$BUILD`.
 Debug builds disable optimisation and include many more checks.
 * `GPU_API`: Either `gl` or `vulkan`.
 Selects the GPU backend to use.